 Your customers know your brand well, so co-creative communities are great places to collaborate on brand management.
 While LEGO Ideas is well-known for the new products that it has helped launch, LEGO has also collaborated with their fans in the community on managing their brand.

-LEGO recently posed a new challenge to the LEGO Ideas community to design the trophy for the FIRST LEGO League, an international competition for elementary and middle school students to build LEGO-based robots to help solve issues related to real-world scenarios.
+In 2018, LEGO posed a new challenge to the LEGO Ideas community to design the trophy for the FIRST LEGO League, an international competition for elementary and middle school students to build LEGO-based robots to help solve issues related to real-world scenarios.
 This challenge brought LEGO initiatives together: LEGO Ideas, LEGO Education and even LEGO Robotics.

 Additionally, LEGO engaged its community in designing its new LEGO Ideas logo.
 Talk about a true co-creative community, from new products to branding!